ShivaBhattacharjee/AnimeTrix/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0 .
 See [LICENSE](https://github.com/ShivaBhattacharjee/AnimeTrix/blob/main/LICENSE) for more information.

 ## Authors